rldefa/cs1231s/README.md

 5. Check whether an input is prime
 6. Calculate multiplicative inverse of a modulo n
 7. Given inorder and either preorder and postorder traversal of a tree, output the unique tree
+8. Count number of functions mapping A to B, with cardinalities m and n respectively

 Feel free to use and share.